-- (1) Eligible applicants must belong to one of the following categories: - (a) Non-Japanese applicants who hold a resident visa (Student Visa), the status of which permits enrollment in a Graduate School under the Immigration-Control and Refugee-Recognition Act. - (b) Non-Japanese applicants who are expected to obtain the above status upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (2) An applicant is required to have fulfilled at least one of the following items: - (a) has received a Master's degree from a university or is expected to complete a Master's course curriculum prior to the date of enrollment to our Doctoral Course; - (b) has either received a Bachelor's degree from a Japanese university, or completed 16 years of formal school education curriculum in countries other than Japan followed by at least 2 years of research experience at universities/research institutes, and the research achievements attained are deemed as being equivalent to Master's degree level by the Graduate School of Engineering Science, Osaka University; or - (c) is approved of being academically equivalent to a Master's Course graduate by the Graduate School of Engineering Science, Osaka University and is at least 24 years of age prior to the date of enrollment to our Doctoral Course. - (3) Language ability
+- (1) Eligible applicants must belong to one of the following categories: - (a) Non-Japanese applicants who hold a resident visa (Student Visa), the status of which permits enrollment in a Graduate School under the Immigration-Control and Refugee-Recognition Act. - (b) Non-Japanese applicants who are expected to obtain the above status upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (2) An applicant is required to have fulfilled at least one of the following items: - (a) has received a Bachelor's degree from a Japanese university/college or is expected to graduate prior to the date of enrollment to the course; - (b) has completed 16 years of formal school education curriculum in countries other than Japan and either has received a Bachelor's degree, or is expected to graduate from a university/college prior to the date of enrollment to the course: - (c) has received the equivalent of a Bachelor's degree through the completion of coursework which requires 3 or more years of study at an overseas university/college; or - (d) is approved of being academically equivalent to a university graduate by the Graduate School of Engineering Science, Osaka University and is at least 22 years of age prior to the date of enrollment to the course. - (3) Language ability